Nagesh Bhonsle: As a director

+As a producer

 After completing endless projects in the Hindi, Marathi and Telugu language fraternity as an actor, he ventured into Directing and Producing.
-He has successfully made 6 films so far, as a Director.
-In 2009, his debut film 'Goshta Choti Dongraevadhi', a commentary on the farmer's suicides in Maharashtra, (English title: A story as small as a mountain) was highly appreciated by the critics and audiences at the time.
+He has successfully made 6 films so far, as a director.
+In 2009, his debut film Goshta Choti Dongraevadhi, a commentary on the farmer's suicides in Maharashtra, (English: A story as small as a mountain) was highly appreciated by the critics and audiences at the time.
 Nagesh's films are enthralling and speak of the contemporary issues in India.
 A small chunk of the films he creates can be viewed as feminist films which portray the conflicts of Indian women.